Tommo-L/NEO3-Development-Guide/en/NeoVM/README.md

 NeoVM uses stacks as its temporary storage.
 NeoVM has four types of stacks: `InvocationStack`, `EvaluationStack`, `AltStack` and `ResultStack`.

-- `InvocationStack` is mainly used to store the running context data.
-Each running context has its own scripts, `EvaluationStack` and `AltStack`.
-Stacks are isolated from each other between different running contexts.
-Context switching is completed by relying on the `CurrentContext`, `CallingContext` and `EntryContext`.
-The `CurrentContext` points to the top element of the `InvocationStack`, which is `ExecutionContext_1` in the system architecture diagram.
-The `CallingContext` points to the second element of the `InvocationStack`, which is `ExecutionContext_2`.
-And the `EntryContext` points to the tail element of the `InvocationStack`, which is `ExecutionContext_3`.
+- `InvocationStack`: *is used to store all execution contexts of current NeoVM, which are isolated from each other in the stack.
+Context switching is performed based on the current context and entry context.
+The current context points to the top element of invocation stack, which is ExecutionContext0 in the architecture figure.
+And the entry context points to the tail element of the invocation stack, which is ExecutionContextN in the architecture figure*

-- Each running context has its own `EvaluationStack` and `AltStack`. `EvaluationStack` is mainly used to execute corresponding operations according to instructions, and `AltStack` is used to save temporary data in computing process.

-- After all scripts executed, the results will be saved in the `ResultStack`.
+- *`EvaluationStack` is for storing the data used by the instruction in the execution process.
+Each execution context has its evaluation stack*
+- *`AltStack` is for storing the temporary data used by the instruction in the execution process.
+Each execution context has its alt stack*
+- *`ResultStack` is used to store execution results after all scripts are executed.*

 ## Interoperable service layer